harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Generic programming with function templates, avoiding pointer complications.
 	- Avoiding pointer-related issues, such as null pointers or pointer arithmetic errors.

+## Return by reference and return by address
+- When a function returns a value, a copy of that value is

 ## Intro to compound data types